-Construction project managers have a lot of details to keep up with—from running meetings to tracking change orders and managing the budget.
-To help manage large crews and multiple projects without missing a beat, project managers should consider using construction project management software.
+Project managers at construction firms have a lot of details to keep up with — from running meetings to tracking change orders and managing the budget.
+To help manage large crews and multiple projects without missing a beat, construction project managers should consider using construction management software.

-These tools keep important details organized in one place, so every project can move forward on time and on budget.
+Construction project management software keeps important details and tasks organized in one place, so every project can move forward on time and on budget.
 They also help team members and stakeholders collaborate and communicate along the way.

-If you’re considering investing in construction project management, you should, at the very least, look for a tool that offers the following essential features:
+If you’re considering investing in construction management software, you should look for a tool that offers the following essential features:

 2. Project Information Modeling

-Most projects in the construction industry are highly complex, involve numerous stakeholders, and span long periods of time.
+Most projects in the construction industry are highly complex, involve numerous stakeholders, have hundreds of individual tasks, and span long periods of time.
 Over time, the data models and drawings associated with the project pile up.
 It’s important to have the ability to draw from this expanding repository of data at any point during the project lifecycle and find the insight you need.
-That’s where project information modeling comes in handy.
-Some vendors may also refer to this as “design data management.”
-Look for features that help you easily share models and business information between operations, finance, and leadership, with built-in analytics and reporting.
+Some vendors may also refer to project information modeling as “design data management.”
+Look for construction project management software features that help you easily share models and business information between operations, finance, and leadership, with built-in analytics and reporting.
+You’ll also need a document management feature to keep reports and relevant information in one place.

 3. Cost Management and Accounting